morleybread/MyNeuralNetworks/README.md

 # MyNeuralNetworks
-my name is noob
+my name is noob,
-artificial intelligence
+an artificial intelligence
-# MyNeuralNetworks